 The Cotterman Gymnasium and Parish Center were completed in 1988.
 Physical

 education classes, music classes, our annual fish fry, and other school and parish events keep the gym and parish center busy throughout the year.

 In 2004, a preschool program was established for 3- and 4-year-olds.
 It is a direct feeder into our primary grades and has gained a wonderful reputation throughout the Dayton area.

-With an enrollment of more than 300 students, Holy Angels continues its long tradition of educating students in a Catholic Christian environment.
+Holy Angels continues its long tradition of educating students in a Catholic Christian environment.
 Every student who has passed through its doors has contributed to our rich history.